slashdevops/idp-scim-sync/README.md

 #### Using AWS SAM

-This is the way if you want to build an deploy the lambda function from your local machine.
+This is the way if you want to build and deploy the lambda function from your local machine.

 Requirements: